dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0601.md

 The software engineering approach to design is a semiformal methodology to craft a set of modules and interfaces to achieve a stated functional purpose.
 The purpose is captured in a set of requirements, each a specific, testable statement.
 A traditional engineering process moves from requirements to a working, delivered system:

-Requirements
+1 Requirements.

-Formal specifications
+2 Formal specifications.

-System construction
+3 System construction.

-Acceptance testing
+4 Acceptance testing.

-Delivery to the customer
+5 Delivery to the customer.

 Software engineers can carry out this process in private, bypassing any interaction with the users in between the requirement and delivery stages.
 The process is attuned to the early notions in computing that software is machine-executable code for algorithms that meet given functional specifications, and that programmers need quiet time to get things right.